Quick Stats

 Decision Timeline

-Varies by program.
-The 2025 ARPA Artist Grant reviewed 165+ applications and selected 81 recipients, suggesting a several-week review process.
+Varies by programme.
+The most recent ARPA Artist Grant round reviewed 165+ applications and selected 81 recipients, suggesting a several-week review process.
 Environmental Offset Grant decisions are typically announced within weeks of the January deadline.
-Specific timelines are communicated when each grant program opens.
+Specific timelines are communicated when each grant programme opens.

 Success Rates

-Overall Grantmaking: In 2023, the Civic Fund distributed 299 grants totaling $8,988,925.
-Individual program success rates vary based on available funding and eligible applications.
+Overall Grantmaking: In 2023, the Civic Fund distributed 299 grants totalling $8,988,925.
+Individual programme success rates vary based on available funding and eligible applications.

 Reapplication Policy

 No publicly available information on formal reapplication restrictions.
-Program-specific policies may apply and would be communicated in individual grant program guidelines.
+Programme-specific policies may apply and would be communicated in individual grant programme guidelines.

 Application Success Factors